akset8/FBGroupDown/README.md

 3.Drag the .crx file to that tab and install it(may have to enable developer mode[a small checkbox on the upper right corner of that tab])

-Voila!Done, now you should see a like button on your browser bar , click it to use the extension.

-PS  :you would have to scroll to the bottom of the page for all files to be downloaded :p<working on fixing this>

-PPS : The source is everything in here except the .crx and .pem files (they are the packaged files created by chrome extension manager)

-PPPS : finally gotten the hang of javascript!